awused/aw-man/README.md

 Request | Response
 --------|---------------------------------------------------------------------------------------
-status  | The same set of environment variables sent to shortcut executables.
+Status  | The same set of environment variables sent to shortcut executables.

-The API also accepts any valid action that you could specify in a shortcut, including external executable names.
+The API also accepts any valid action that you could specify in a shortcut, including external executables.
 Don't run this as root.

 # Why

 I wrote [manga-upscaler](https://github.com/awused/manga-upscaler) for use with mangadex's web viewer but now have a need for something more controllable.
 Most of the complexity of an image viewer or comic book reader comes from all the customization offered and aw-man has none of that.
 This program is very much written to fit my needs and little more.

+There is also a perfectly functional but unmaintained Go version in the go branch.